yinondn/seldon-core-tutorial/quickstart.md

     Note: If you haven't set up a SSL certificate properly (which we won't in the scope of this tutorial), you will need to ignore SSL errors in your clients.
 For example in curl add `-k` argument.

 ## Scaling
-In this section I will show multiple ways to handle increasing scale.
+In this section I will show how to handle increasing scale by adding more replicas.
-In order to measure the effect of scaling change we will run a load test using a pythonic tool called `locust`
+In order to measure the effectiveness of the additional replicas, we will run a load test using tool called `locust`.

+### Installing and running locust
 1. Create and activate a virtual environment.

     For example using virtualenvwrapper: